If you need some new camo for elk hunting, it's probably already in your closet.

 First off, I've been on record several times stating I believe camouflage clothing for hunting is overrated.
 After learning more and more from big game hunters out West, this only goes to affirm my believes.
 Right here you can probably already tell where this is going, but there's multiple reasons why.

-Of course, you can buy all the expensive clothing you want from Cabelas with name brands like Mossy Oak, Sitka, Kuiu or others.
+Of course, you can buy all the expensive clothing you want from Cabela's with name brands like Mossy Oak, Sitka, Kuiu or others.
 However, if history has taught us anything, all of that may be more than you need for an elk hunt.
-Deer hunting during bow season, yes, camo patterns can make a huge difference.
+Deer hunting during archery season, yes, those high-definition Mossy Oak and Realtree camo patterns can make a huge difference.
 However, in open country during rifle season, distance is on your side.

-Before we get into actual camo patterns for elk hunting, lets first talk about base layers.
+Before we get into the best camo patterns for elk hunting, lets first talk about base layers.
 In most places where elk live, there isn't going to be a whole lot of humidity.
-Therefore, if you've ever been in the high desert before, the cold doesn't feel as cold where there's less humidity.
+Therefore, if you've ever been in the high desert before in western states like Colorado or Montana, the cold doesn't feel as cold where there's less humidity.